OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 	<p align="middle"><i>bundle input</i></p>
 </figure>

 Press "run bundle" to calculate the bundle and create one superordinate coordinate system called "bundle".
 The output is transformation parameters from all included stations to the bundle coordinate system.
-Now all observations from all stations can be used to fit the geometries.
+You can find all these parameters in the tab "transformation parameters".
+Here you see, in our example, 2 transformations.
+From station1 to bundle and station2 to bundle.
+With these parameters we can now use and transform all observations of these stations to fit our geometries.
 <br>
 Switching to the tab "transformation parameters" you can see the calculated transformations.
+Check that alle parameters have the "used" flag (see red box in the picture), if you want to use them for transforming observations from these stations.
 <figure>
 	<p align="middle"><a href="/images/news/bundle/18_bundle_trafos.png"><img src="/images/news/bundle/18_bundle_trafos.png"></a> </p>
 	<p align="middle"><i>bundle result</i></p>